lucidworks/searchhub/README.md

 code for correlating email messages based on message ids.
 See Grant Ingersoll's talk at the Dallas Data Science [meetup](http://www.slideshare.net/lucidworks/data-science-with-solr-and-spark) for details.
 To learn more on the Scala side, start with the ```SparkShellHelpers.scala``` file.

+#### Fusion Machine Learning Plugins Best Practices
+##### Organization
+The general structure of a fusion plugin consists of three files

+Job File - This file is placed in searchhub/python/fusion_config and describes the job.
+It must have the fields type, id and max_rows and must include the actual body of the script you would like to run in the script field.
+This is where you generate and train your model, zip your files and send them to the fusion blob store.

+Schedule File - This file is also placed in searchhub/python/fusion_config and describes a schedule for when and how often you would like your job to actually be run.

+Index Pipeline - This file is also placed in searchhub/python/fusion_config.
+It is a list of pipeline stages, including the ML-Stage, that you will use to reindex your data after your blob has been created.

+##### Script Best Practices
+The script is where you actually generate the zipped file you want to send to the blob store.
+This zipped file must have a certain structure to automatically work with the inbuild MLStage in Fusion,

+The zip file should contain the following files,
+IDF Map
+Model Data
+(Optional) JSON File containing metadata you would like to include for the index stage (what fields to consider and what the class name of your model is etc.)

+In order to correctly send the blob for use in the ML Index Stage you must also send along some metadata about the modelType.
+You should write a file specifying information about the modelType you would like to send (see W2V Related Terms for an example).

+In order to properly send the file you should use the methods provided in the spark-solr repository, specifically those in com.lucidworks.spark.fusion.FusionPipelineClient.
+This file will give you methods to send your blob to solr correctly provided you have the files listed above.

 #### Example Plugin: Word2Vec

 We have included a job that leverages Spark's mllib capabilities, specifically word2vec.